-Insure necessary NAWAS and ACCESS messages are relayed to the EOC and appropriate law, fire, and medical field units.
+Ensure necessary NAWAS and ACCESS (including Amber Alert) messages are relayed to the EOC and appropriate law, fire, and medical field units.

 Maintain liaison with the Skagit County EOC and advise of communications capabilities and limitations.

 Request additional communication resources through the Department of Emergency Management.